 As a guide, some woods have more natural grain and character than others.

-Oak (red and white), hickory and pine are usually characterised by pronounced grain, mineral streaks and knots giving a more rustic/traditional look while maple, birch and walnut are relatively “stiller” with less going on and give a more contemporary appearance.
+Pronounced grain mineral streaks usually characterize oak (red and white), hickory, and pine, and knots, giving a more rustic/traditional look.
+At the same time, maple, birch, and walnut are relatively “stiller” with less going on and provide a more contemporary appearance.

 This is perhaps one of the most important and misunderstood aspects of buying hardwood flooring.

-While this can be the case – like for example, Select Grade solid wood is going to run you more than Grade #2; this is not a very accurate assessment of how the wood will hold up for your particular lifestyle at all!
+While this can be the case – like for example, Select Grade solid wood will run you more than Grade #2; this is not a very accurate assessment of how the wood will hold up for your particular lifestyle at all!

-For example, if you have a family of 14 with 5 werewolves and lots of guests, then the $7 sq/ft installed engineered hickory is going to outlast your $15 sq/ft installed ultra exotic solid American cherry floor that’s custom handscraped and stained in a color only recently discovered by humans.
-Just because it is expensive does not mean it’s better quality or suitable for you.
+For example, if you have a family of 14 with five werewolves and lots of guests, then the $8 sq/ft installed engineered hickory is going to outlast your $15 sq/ft installed ultra exotic solid American cherry floor that’s custom hand-scraped and stained in color only recently discovered by humans!

-I strongly advise to select the color/look you like in a type of wood that’s suitable for your lifestyle.
+I strongly advise you to select the color/look you like in a type of wood suitable for your lifestyle.

 That way, you cover all your bases.